IsabelleBaker/DynamicBackgroundRemoval/README.md

 3. A User Interface written in wxpython for training Mask R-CNN models (model_trainer_gui.py)
 4. A User Interface written in wxpython for using these models to remove background from video and create behavior animations/contour images compatible with Ye Labs LabGyn project. (dynamic_background_gui.py)
 5. Two support libraries I wrote to enable the above capabilities.
 The first (dynamic_background_remover.py) handles all of the major code for inferencing and image processing.
 The second (animal_tracker.py) is an animal tracking algorithm I wrote which uses a combination of IoU tracking layered on top of a distance between centers tracking method.
 6. A User Interface written in wxpython for playing back animal track files saved into pkl files during analysis (Track_player_gui.py).
 This UI is able to play back the highly portable pkl file that holds the outline of each animal and its path without the need for the original video.
+You should also check out my "FrameGrabber" repository.
+It provides a way to grab frames from a video AND a way to use the track files to identiy frames that needed for model refinement.
+It is an alternate approach to the track player.
+I actually prefer to us the frame grabber for model refinement.